-- protection from legal action for reporting a concern; - information provided may be inadmissible as evidence in legal proceedings against the discloser (unless they have provided false information); and - the discloser may be entitled to compensation or another remedy in certain circumstances.
+- Protection from legal action for reporting a concern - Information provided may be inadmissible as evidence in legal proceedings against the discloser (unless they have provided false information) - The discloser may be entitled to compensation or another remedy in certain circumstances.

-Protections apply to not only internal disclosures but to those made to legal practitioners, regulatory and other external bodies.
+Protections apply to not only internal disclosures but to those made to legal practitioners and regulatory and other external bodies.

-\Detrimental acts include, but are not limited to, the following conduct:
+Detrimental acts include, but are not limited to, the following conduct:

-- Dismissal of an employee; - Injury of an employee in his or her employment; - o Harassment, intimidation, discrimination, harm or injury to a person; and - Damage to a person's property, reputation, business or financial position.
+- Dismissal of an employee - Injury of an employee in his or her employment - Harassment, intimidation, discrimination, harm or injury to a person - Damage to a person's property, reputation, business or financial position.